abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 portable computers, we do much of the same thing here in the monastery.
 It is so easy to get caught up into our own realities and dwell in these separate spheres, absorbed in what we think is some permanent condition of the mind.
-We can get fixated upon some idea, mind state or concern we have and not really see that it is changing phenomena.
+We can get fixated upon some idea, mind state, or concern we have and not really see that it is a changing phenomena.
 It could be something like a health concern or some interaction we have with someone, and we believe this reality is all that exists for us.
 Our thoughts can revolve around this world to the degree that we are unable